Uniform Innkeepers Tax

 - A leadership structure for the organization.
 Most bureaus have an executive director who runs the bureau and who has expertise in marketing and promotions, and preferably non-profit management.

 - Suggested policies and procedures ranging from transparency to audit requirements.
-Because the bureau uses public tax funds, it is held to a high level of transparency.

 The ITA can assist with questions, support or documents for any of the above.
 Contact us here.